 Bags should not go beyond three inches of a product.

 Under FTL shipments, Amazon will not allow you to send more than 5000 units.
-If you want to ship more than 5000 units, you'll need another truck that can handle this shipment.
+If you want to ship more than 5000 units, you will need another truck to handle this shipment.

 Do Shipping Delays Affect My Seller Ranking?